chriskyfung/chriskyfung.github.io/_posts/2019-11-06-Useful-Google-Cloud-Platform-Commands-Cheat-Sheet.md

 ### Change default zone

-To set default zone to use when working with zonal Compute Engine resources, such as us-west1-b, run:
+To set a default zone to use when working with zonal Compute Engine resources, such as us-west1-b, run:

 ```bash
 gcloud config set compute/zone us-west1-b